esheldon/fitsio/README.md

 TODO
 ----

-- Full test sweet writing and reading of all types both in read rec mode and read single column mode.
-Also with subsets of rows.
+- Figure out why gz files are not flushing to disk...at all.
-- Figure out why gz files are not flushing to disk.
+- Implement EXTVER: fits_movnam_hdu
-- Use internal buffers for a "read_all", in order to not confuse the buffer system.
-Might be a *huge* performance hit.
-Or figure out how to update the buffer system properly.
+- Read subsets of *images*
-- Explore faster writes when there are no scaled table columns.
+- speed up "safe" fast read_all
 - append rows to tables
 - read row *ranges* more optimally
 - More error checking in c code for python lists and dicts.